azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 ### Linked Services
 For this solution we are going to need 3 linked services.
-The JSON scripts for these linked services are stored in ***Data Factory\1-LinkedServices***.
+The JSON scripts referenced below for these linked services are stored in ***ADF\1-LinkedServices***.

 First, we will create the linked service for your storage account:
 -	In the Author and Deploy frame of your Data Factory, click on ***New data store*** and select